How to Create an Award-Winning Presentation

 Your Presentation A-Team

-There are several factors to consider when selecting your team; the category you have entered, who is available on the judging day, who knows the project or business best, who is confident in speaking and answering questions.
+Consider the category, who is available on the day, who knows the project or business best and who is confident in speaking and answering questions.

 Create your Winning Content

 So you know the judging criteria, how you’re going to create your presentation, and your team.
 Time for the content!